Picalines/outer-scout-blender/README.md

 ## Installation

-- Download this repo as a `.zip`
+- Go to the [Releases tab](https://github.com/Picalines/outer-scout-blender/releases) and download the `outer_scout.zip` file of the latest version
+- Open Blender, `Edit > Preferences > Get Extensions`
-- [Install](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons) the archive in the Blender addon preferences
+- Click on the arrow in the upper right corner, `Install from Disk...`
+- Select the archive you downloaded earlier

+See the [asset extraction section](##extracting-game-assets) to learn more about the addon settings

 ## Additional Features